antoinebou12/MediaBoxDockerCompose/README.md

 - Dashmachine: http://<your_ip>:5000 (use the dashmachine.config.ini in [Setting])

+## Backup

+1. For each service (Sonarr, Radarr, Lidarr, NZBHydra), access the web interface.
+2. Navigate to `System > Backup`.
+3. Click on `Backup` to manually trigger a backup.

+Remember, the backup files should be stored safely, preferably in a different location than your main system.

+## Restore

+1. Access the service's web interface.
+2. Navigate to `System > Backup`.
+3. Use the `Select Backup` option and upload your backup file.

+For restoring, ensure that the service is stopped and then start it again after the restoration process.
+For Bazarr and Jackett, which do not have built-in backup and restore functionality, you'll need to manually copy the application directory for backup and replace it for restoration.

 ## Contributing

 Pull requests and suggestions are welcome.
 For major changes, please open an issue first to discuss what you would like to change.